C-Undritz/Community-Treats/README.md

 ![invalid form control errors](assets/readme/invalid_form_control_errors.png) To solve this the following had to be added to all button elements on the page and those added by the JavaSript functions: type="button".
 This solution was found on [stackoverflow](https://stackoverflow.com/questions/22148080/an-invalid-form-control-with-name-is-not-focusable?page=1&tab=votes#tab-top)
 * Issue: The type and category values are recorded in the recipes as the type and category documents _id's.
 Therefore in the edit_recipe.html code when populating the type and category input fields the type and category ID's are compared with the recipe.type and recipe.category.
 To do this, the type._id and category._id had to be converted to a string using the Jinja filter string().
+* Issue: The modal that triggers when delete selected for recipes and types was needed to be in the loop but that meant the modal was always deleting the first returned record in the loop.
+This was fixed by adding '-{{ recipe._id }}' to the href on the modal trigger and the modal id.
+Thanks to Daisy_mentor on slack for the advice for this one.